Echoes bhon Cridhe

 She wasn’t able to visit the Island when we were there – but suggested we investigate their iconic migratory bird, the Corncrake (Crex Crex) with the help of local reserve manager Ben Jones, who gave us all some fascinating insight into the bird’s importance and the fragile eco-systems that it needs.

 The Corncrake does make a deafening noise during the long summer days (and nights!) on Coll – so we called our music “Corncrake Coll”.
-You will soon be able to find it on the school page at minervascientifica.co.uk where you can follow their scores too – Arinagour Primary School – coming soon!
+You can find it on the school’s page where you can follow their scores too = just click here – Arinagour Primary School!

 Ben Jones’ visit raised awareness of the corncrake and its habitat.